CoMo: Controllable Motion Generation through Language Guided Pose Code Editing: Conclusion

 \section{Conclusion}

 In this paper, we propose CoMo, a controllable human motion synthesis system capable of generating and editing motion through language inputs.
 CoMo adopts a semantically meaningful pose code representation for encoding motion sequences across space and time.
 The interpretable pose codes within CoMo enable large language models to understand motion sequences and perform both kinematic and semantic motion editing effectively in a zero-shot manner.
-CoMo achieves state-of-the-art results in text-driven motion generation and human preferences confirm its superiority over alternative systems for motion editing. \medbreak \textbf{Limitations.} Although CoMo enhances controllability through keywords and a motion editing interface, the current formulation of keywords and pose codes focuses more on local kinematic descriptions.
+CoMo achieves state-of-the-art results in text-driven motion generation and human preferences confirm its superiority over alternative systems for motion editing.\\

+\textbf{Limitations.} Although CoMo enhances controllability through keywords and a motion editing interface, the current formulation of keywords and pose codes focuses more on local kinematic descriptions.
 Further expanding the types of keywords and pose codes to include global descriptors of speed, style, trajectory, and motion repetition may allow for more flexibility in text-driven motion generation and editing.
 In addition. the semantics of pose codes enable zero-shot motion editing capabilities with LLMs but do not strictly constrain the motion edits to create physically feasible motion sequences.
 In the future, we aim to incorporate physical priors to guide the reasoning of LLMs during motion editing on pose codes to further enhance performance.